Day 01 – Arrive Kathmandu (1345m). Pick up and transfer to a Hotel and stay overnight

 Though this trek route is not explored as much the other trails in Annapurna region, this trail is equally amazing as the rest of the others.
 A long rising ridge and its summit that from the southwesterly lower slope of Mount Machhapuchhare is known as the Mardi Himal.

-Young @Heart Adventure Tour package is specially designed for the more mature client or the young at heart.
+Young @Heart Adventure Tour package is specially designed for the more mature guests or the young at heart.
 Your Senior Adventure Tour will involve arriving a bucket list of items in Nepal and you get to go as fast or as steady as you wish.

 If you are seeking for an exotic adventure sports in Nepal, or you have a deep passion to experience a challenging adventure in a short time, then Bungee Jauping will be one of your best selections.
 Nepal´s first bungee jumping site is situated 160m over the wild Bhote Kosi River.